 Clare is a highly experienced editor and past winner of the UK Young Publisher of the Year award.
 She worked for number of the larger publishing houses including Hodder, Orion, John Wiley and Pearson before co-founding The Friday Project in 2005 where she published a number of brilliant books including In Search of Adam and bestselling non-fiction Blood, Sweat and Tea and Confessions of a GP.
 She launched the indie press RedDoor in 2014.

-Zoe is the Publicist and Editorial Assistant at Comma Press.
+Zoe is the Publicist and Editorial Assistant at the leading indie press Comma Press.
 Her genres include literary fiction, short stories and poetry.

 Speak to an Agent today